 Suggested article: Planning a shelter in the wild

 This is a trick I’ve learned in the army, but I’ve also seen it taught at a few survival schools.
 You will need a tarp or a poncho and two poles (at least eight feet in length) and two sticks (about two feet in length).
 Once you’ve gathered your materials you should make a rectangular frame using the poles and sticks.
 If you plan to use a tarp as a stretcher, the general recommendation is to make it about ten inches wider than the patient’s body.
 Tie one edge of the tarp to one of the long poles.
 Then wrap the tarp around both poles making a stretcher.
 When you run out of tarp you have to tie it to the opposite pole to keep it tight.

 Although the original name is travois and has Canadian French origins, the travoy is a triangular frame used by the Plains Indians of North America to help them carry heavy loads over long distances.
 The basic construction consists of a platform or netting mounted on two long poles, lashed in the shape of an elongated isosceles triangle; the frame was dragged with the sharply pointed end forward.
 Sometimes the blunt end of the frame was stabilized by a third pole bound across the two poles.
-The travoy was usually dragged by hands, and the pioneers learned to improvise shoulder harness from ropes in order to make the dragging effort more efficient.
-This is one of the lost ways of carrying heavy loads without the help of domestic animals and it helped the pioneers transport more weight on a travois that can be carried on the back.
+The travoy was usually dragged by hands, and the pioneers learned to improvise shoulder harness from ropes.
+This made the dragging effort more efficient.
+It still remains one of the the lost ways of carrying heavy loads without the help of domestic animals.
+It helped the pioneers transport more weight on a travois that can be carried on the back.

 If you found this article useful, please vote for Prepper’s Will as a top prepper web site: